medoidai/skrobot/README.md

 ![Image 35](static/image-35.png)

-*The selected feature column names from the original data when a preprocessor is not used:*
+*The selected feature column names from the original data when no preprocessor is used:*

 ![Image 36](static/image-36.png)